Bill O'Brien (American football): 2018 season

 On January 13, 2018, O'Brien received a four-year contract extension.

 The Texans began the season 0–3, but then went on a nine-game winning streak and finished atop the AFC South with an 11–5 record.
 Their season ended when they lost to the Indianapolis Colts in the Wild Card Round by a score of 21–7.

 2019 season

 In 2019, the Texans finished with a 10–6 record and captured another division title.
 The Texans outlasted the Buffalo Bills in the Wild Card Round with a 22–19 overtime victory, overcoming a 16–0 halftime deficit.
 However, they were eliminated in the Divisional Round with a 51–31 road loss to the eventual Super Bowl LIV champion Kansas City Chiefs despite a 24–0 lead in the second quarter.
+During the game, O'Brien was widely criticized for calling a fake punt at their own 31-yard line up 24-7, which failed and gave Kansas City momentum to complete the comeback.

 On January 28, 2020, O'Brien was appointed as the Texans' general manager after the Texans had gone the entire 2019 season with the position vacant.
 During the offseason, O'Brien traded wide receiver DeAndre Hopkins and a fourth-round pick in the 2020 NFL draft to the Arizona Cardinals for running back David Johnson, a 2020 second-round pick, and a 2021 fourth-round pick, a move that was highly criticized.